Sin-tel/scala_ft_convert/README.txt

 The .csv files can be imported in 0CC via Module> Detune settings...> Import

 !
 This uses love2d (https://love2d.org/) for the gui and file handling !

+LICENSE: MIT